charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 	- Representational State Transfer
 	- popular and common organizational method or apis which correspond to crud actions.
 	- following these conventions make it easier for others to work with your api

+- what needs to be reinstalled:
+	- gh cli and key authorization
+	- terminal environment
+	- postgres
+	- prisma
+	- node js
+	- express
+	- npm
+	- obsidian